Akash671/software/whetherApp/README.md

 # About App
-# We are use api to fetch real time data of whether
+# We are using api method to fetch real time data of whether

 #App Image